firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-29-what-cannot-follow.md

 Eva breathes out the tightening in her chest.
 She tries to remember the name the man told her.

-"Alexandra, is that your name?"
+"Alexandra.
+Is that your name?"

 The woman nods and strokes the baby's cheek.
 Her hands are solid now.
 Eva flinches but the baby laughs and gurgles.